THE MUDDLE FAMILIES

 Owing to nature of his disability an outdoor position such as Canvasser, Overseer or Timekeeper on public works or any similar post might suit him.
 Employers are urged to extend a preference to him in appreciation of his high character and war service.
 He ought to do himself credit in any position of trust or responsibility.

-This reference would have helped James get his job at Chatham Dockyard where he worked as a wireman (electrician).
+This reference would have helped James get his job at Chatham Dockyard in Kent where he worked as a wireman (electrician), and when he acknowledge receipt of the King's Certificate on 11 February 1919 he was living at 35 Mills Terrace in Chatham.
+His pension papers include medical reports from Maidstone Hospital during 1919 and 1920 that show James was then suffering malarial attacks two or three times a year and also had headaches, vertigo and palpitations.[24]
 On the 22 December 1950 the King awarded the Imperial Service Medal to James for his service as a wireman at H.M.
-Dockyard, Chatham.[23]
+Dockyard, Chatham.[25]
 After he retired from the dockyard, which was probably an early retirement because of ill heath, he went to live with his widowed sister Alice Welfare in Pipe Passage, Lewes.
 James died in Brighton General Hospital on 18 August 1951, at the age of 61, and he was buried in Uckfield Cemetery on 23 August 1951.

-William and Mary’s second child was Charles Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at St Margaret the Queen Church in Buxted on 19 February 1837.
+William and Mary’s second child was Charles Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at the Parish Church of St Margaret the Queen in Buxted on 19 February 1837.
 In the census of 6 June 1841 Charles, at the age of 4, was living with his parents and grandfather at Browns Nest in High Hurstwood.
 Charles became an orphan in June 1844; both his parents having died in the space of fifteen months.

 Charles and his brother John should have inherited Browns Nest when their grandfather, John Muddle, died in 1843, but their uncle Joseph initially cheated them out of it.
 They were admitted to the hop garden of 12 perches that was a small part of Browns Nest, at the Court of the Manor of Framfield held on 16 June 1847, when Joseph and his sister Dorothy were made their guardians.
 In the census of 30 March 1851 Charles, now aged 14, who had been an orphan since he was 7, was living with the family of his uncle Joseph Muddle at Browns Nest.
 Then at the Court of the Manor of Framfield held on 14 November 1850 Joseph had to surrender Browns Nest to Charles and his brother John, as it had been found out that they were the rightful heirs.
 See the sections on their grandfather John Muddle and their uncle Joseph Muddle for more details.

-When he was 21 years old Charles married his second cousin, 18-year-old Sarah Charity Muddle, at St Mark’s Church in Hadlow Down on 28 August 1858.
-Sarah was the daughter of Richard and Philadelphia Muddle who lived at Hadlow Down, and she had been baptised at St Mark’s Church in Hadlow Down on 3 May 1840.
+When he was 21 years old Charles married his second cousin, 18-year-old Sarah Charity Muddle, at the Parish Church of St Mark in Hadlow Down, Sussex on 28 August 1858.
+Sarah was the daughter of Richard and Philadelphia Muddle who lived at Hadlow Down, and she had been baptised at the Parish Church of St Mark in Hadlow Down on 3 May 1840.
 See the page headed ‘Charles & Sarah Muddles Family’ for the rest of their lives and details of their family.

-William and Mary’s third child was Stephen Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at St Margaret the Queen Church in Buxted on 6 June 1841.
+William and Mary’s third child was Stephen Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at the Parish Church of St Margaret the Queen in Buxted on 6 June 1841.
 In the census of 6 June 1841 Stephen, at the age of 3 months, was living with his parents and grandfather at Browns Nest in High Hurstwood.
-Stephen died at High Hurstwood on 19 December 1841 from inflammation of the brain, when only 10 months old (9 months in burial register), and he was buried in St Margaret the Queen Churchyard at Buxted on 23 December 1841.
+Stephen died at High Hurstwood on 19 December 1841 from inflammation of the brain, when only 10 months old (9 months in burial register), and he was buried in the Churchyard of St Margaret the Queen at Buxted on 23 December 1841.

-William and Mary’s fourth child was Sarah Ann Muddle who was born at High Hurstwood in Buxted Parish, Sussex on 16 March 1843, just 14 days before her father’s death from consumption, and she was baptised at St Margaret the Queen Church in Buxted on 4 June 1843.
-Two months after her mother’s death from consumption (tuberculosis) Sarah Ann also died at High Hurstwood of consumption on 12 August 1844, when only 17 months old, and she was buried in St Margaret the Queen Churchyard at Buxted on 16 August 1844.
+William and Mary’s fourth child was Sarah Ann Muddle who was born at High Hurstwood in Buxted Parish, Sussex on 16 March 1843, just 14 days before her father's death from consumption, and she was baptised at the Parish Church of St Margaret the Queen in Buxted on 4 June 1843.
+Two months after her mother's death from consumption (tuberculosis) Sarah Ann also died at High Hurstwood of consumption on 12 August 1844, when only 17 months old, and she was buried in the Churchyard of St Margaret the Queen at Buxted on 16 August 1844.

 [1] ESRO W/SM/D13/p14, Will of John Muddle of Buxted proved by Deanery of South Malling.